CSE232-MSU/CSE232/Labs/lab01.md

 - Distance in kilometers (1 AU = 149,598,000 km) on a line by itself
 - Distance in miles (1 AU = 92,955,800 mile) on a line by itself
 - Round trip time for radio communication in hours.
 Radio waves travel at the speed of light, listed at 299,792,458 meters/second, on a line by itself
-- Provide 2 decimal points of accuracy using `std::fixed` and `std::setprecision` (the latter requiring `#include <iomanip>`, you would use them as follows):
+- Provide 2 decimal points of accuracy using `std::fixed` and `std::setprecision`.
+Both are contained within the `<iomanip>` header, and you can use them as follows:

 ```c++
 std::cout << std::fixed;
 std::cout << std::setprecision(2);
 ```

-⭐ Please show your TA your working program.
-Be sure to use `clang-format` on it first.
+⭐ Please show the TA your working program.

 ### Assignment Notes